SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 no results are requested, nothing is available).
 One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by well suited "*observer*".

+Note: in cases where sampling is generated, it may be useful to explicitly obtain the collection of states :math:`\mathbf{x}` according to the definition *a priori* without necessarily performing time-consuming calculations for the functional :math:`J`.
+To do this, simply use this algorithm with simplified calculations.
+For example, we can define a matrix observation operator equal to the identity (square matrix of the state size), a draft and an observation equal, worth 1 (vectors of the state size).
+Next, we set up the ADAO case with this algorithm to recover the set of sampled states using the usual “*CurrentState*” variable.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo12.rst